 1. How much time elapsed between when you received the quote request and a call was placed?

 Make it a goal to call every prospective buyer within five minutes.
 According to InsideSales.com, responding to web-generated leads within five minutes results in a 900% increase in contact rates.

 2. How many times did you call?

 Studies have shown that 6 attempts should be the minimum when trying to reach a prospect that has already filled out a quote form.
 But consider that attention spans are becoming even more divided.
 Less people are seeing phone calls as their preferred form of communication.
-That’s why sales experts like our director, Kevin Lange, now suggest calling up to 10x.
+That’s why sales experts like our director, Paul Garcia, now suggests calling up to 10x.